stef/pwdsphinx/man/sphinx.md

 getpwd | sphinx erase [force] <keyid>
 ```

-Nothing surprising here, does what is written on the package.
+Nothing surprising here, does what it promises, deletes the stored
+blob referenced by the keyid.

 ### Get a recovery token